 CHP is also affiliated with Equiscript, a pharmacy delivery program which provides free home delivery in pre-sorted dose packages as well as a Patient Care Advocate who will personally assist you with refills and prescription maintenance.

 Talk to your health care staff about your options.

 CHP is affiliated with the 340B Drug Discount Program, a US federal government program, created in 1992, that requires drug manufacturers to provide outpatient drugs to eligible health care organizations and covered entities at reduced prices.
 The intent of the program is to allow covered entities to “stretch scarce federal resources as far as possible, reaching more eligible patients and providing more comprehensive services”.

 Section 340B requires pharmaceutical manufacturers to enter into an agreement, called a pharmaceutical pricing agreement (PPA), with the HHS Secretary in exchange for having their drugs covered by Medicaid and Medicare Part B. Under the PPA, the manufacturer agrees to provide front-end discounts on covered outpatient drugs purchased by specified Clinicians.

 You as the patient, do not need to ask for this program, the pharmacist automatically applies the 340B discount to your medication, if eligible.

-If you do need further assistance with affording your medications- please discuss this with your provider, pharmacist, or the drug manufacturer.
+If you do need further assistance with affording your medications- please discuss this with your Clinician, pharmacist, or the drug manufacturer.